jhyeep/url-shortener/README.md

 # URL Shortener

 A simple URL shortener web app made with Django.
-Deployed on http://jh3.herokuapp.com/.

 ## More Info